ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 after analysis result in revoking trust in that particular key.

 Unlike Khronos {{?RFC9523}} Roughtime produces external evidence that timeservers are reporting incompatible times.
 This requires changes to the format of the timestamps and hence cannot be a mere extension to NTP.

-This memo is limited to describing the Roughtime on-wire protocol.
+Operational experience is needed to evaluate the viability of using Roughtime for secure time bootstrapping in Internet-connected systems.
-Apart from describing the server list and malfeasance report formats, this memo does not describe the ecosystem required for maintaining lists of trusted servers and processing malfeasance reports, nor the means by which the server list is maintained and distributed or the policies to apply to such a list.
+This includes the need for experience with maintaining a Roughtime ecosystem with services that maintain and distribute lists of trusted servers and process malfeasance reports.
+To facilitate the experiments necessary to gain that experience, this document is limited to describing the Roughtime on-wire protocol.
+Apart from describing the server list and malfeasance report formats, this document does not describe the ecosystem, nor the means by which the server list is maintained and distributed or the policies to apply to such a list.

 # Conventions and Definitions